vercre/vc/docs/src/security/disclosure-policy.md

 # Disclosure Policy

-This section addresses the security disclosure policy for Vercre projects.
+This section addresses the security disclosure policy for Credibil projects.

 The security report is received and is assigned a primary handler.
 This person will coordinate the fix and release process.
 The problem is confirmed and a list of all